Mr Clifford Fletcher-Jones MA MSc (Ports) MSc (Staffs) CMgr FCMI FRGS QSI RAF

-He holds multiple master’s degrees, is a Fellow of the Institute of Advanced Studies, a Fellow of the Royal Geographical Society, and a Chartered Fellow of the Chartered Management Institute.
-He is a Qualified Space Instructor, wrote the MSc Aerosystems: Operations and Tactics for the QSIC, and lectures in military space operations, spacepower and space warfare.
+He holds multiple Master’s degrees and is a Visiting Fellow of the Institute of Advanced Studies, a Fellow of the Royal Geographical Society and a Chartered Fellow of the Chartered Management Institute.
+He is a Qualified Space Instructor, wrote the MSc Aerosystems: Operations and Tactics for the QSIC, and lectures internationally on space power and space warfare.

 - Organisational psychology

 Once shown that humanity is inviolably linked to space; the spacepower research will focus on understanding: space as terrain; the relationship between freedom of action in, from, through, or to space and terrestrial activity; and, based on Taoist principles found in the strategic work of Sun Tzu, will investigate the hypotheses that if space can be affected by small scale actions, then actions in space may have disproportionate effect on terran politics.

 Dr David Jordan